auralius/LuGre/README.md

 There are 2 m-files:

-1. demo1.m

-This is the first attempt at reconstructing the paper.
-I use the basic Euler method here to perform the integration.
-It takes more time to complete the simulation since a high sampling rate is necessary to mantain stability.
-The system itself is a very stiff ODE.

 2. demo2.m

 This is the second attempt at reconstructing the paper.
 Here, I use the built-in MATLAB solver: ode23s, which is designed for a stiff system.
 Thus, it takes less time to complete the simulation.
 In order to use MATLAB built-in solver, the problem must be first formalized.
 Plese see the PDF file [here](./problem_formalization.pdf).